Before you begin!

 Step 2 – Set up your Raspberry Pi

-Step 3 – Install the Hydra staking wallet
+Step 3 – Install a firewall and the Hydra staking wallet

 Open this guide in your Raspberry Pi’s browser (Chromium), then open a terminal window (see image below).